Reception 2024 - 2025

 P.E

-Reception will have their Forest School lessons every Tuesday afternoon with Mrs Moxley and PE lessons will be on a Thursday with Mr Friel.
-Please make sure that your child wears their full P.E. kit in school on those days.
-Wellies and waterproof trousers would be recommended for Forest School as we go into the winter months and if the weather is wet.
+Reception will have their PE lesson on a Wednesday with Mr Friel.
+Please make sure that your child wears their full P.E. kit on Wednesday.

 Reading is at the heart of reception.
 Children learn to read in a story-rich environment.
 We share books every day and learn about the world through a range of fiction and non-fiction books.
-Please see our list of topic based books you can read with your child.
 In the autumn term, reception will be taught set 1 sounds of the Read Write Inc programme.
 Read Write Inc (RWI) is a phonics programme which helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 Phonic sessions will be taught at 10.30-11.00 daily.
-Please listen to your child read at least three times a week and write in their reading record after every read.
+Please listen to your child read at least five times a week and write in their reading record after every read.
+Please see our recommened Reception reads in the files, for books to share with your child.

 The words below are an example of "red words" these are words that cannot be sounded out and have to be memorised.
-We will send home ten red words every half term, please help your child to learn to read and write these words.
+We will send home a red word bookmark as soon as your child starts red books, please help your child to learn to read and write these words.
+A new red word bookmark wil be sent home every time your child changes book levels.
 Please see the red word power point in the files, this shows all the red words your child will need to know for each level of the Read Write Inc reading Scheme.
-The first ten red words have been uploaded to the files for you to use at home with your child.

 Maths